 Winner: Direct drive hub motors are quieter than geared hub motors.

 Even though they are mechanically simpler, direct drive motors tend to be a bit more expensive.
 This is because they are larger.
-Fewer are also produced.
+Fewer are also produced these days.

 Winner: Geared motors are cheaper than direct drive models.

-Geared hub motors are significantly smaller in diameter than direct drive models.
-The motor doesn’t have to be as large thanks to the mechanical advantage that the gears offer.
-Some modern geared hub motors are around the same size as a regular bicycle hub.
+Geared hub motors are significantly smaller than direct drive models.
+The motor doesn’t have to be as large thanks to the mechanical advantage of the gears.
+Modern geared hub motors are around the same size as a regular hub.

 The benefit of having a smaller motor is that it is more discreet.
 When you ride by, people may not know that you’re riding an e-bike.
 An e-bike with a small hub motor and an integrated battery looks just like a normal bike.

 There is one benefit to running a larger direct drive motor.
 A larger hub means the spokes are shorter.
-A wheel with shorter spokes is structurally stronger than a wheel with longer spokes.
-This makes broken spokes or bent rims less likely.
+A wheel with shorter spokes is structurally stronger.
+This makes broken spokes or bent rims less likely with a direct drive motor.
 Your wheel can take a beating.

 Winner: Geared hub motors are smaller than direct drive motors.